ScriptTactics/InfoDocs/SDR/SDRPP_ServerDocker.md

 # Machine 2

 Install SDR++ for your respective operating system.
+Make sure you select nightly build.

+Extract the .zip and then launch the application.

+In Source select `SDR++ Server`.

+Then set the IP to your linux server ip.